 You’re probably capable of conducting the feasibility study yourself.
 But, the smart thing to do is to work with a consultant.
 A consultant brings an unbiased, fresh perspective and is better positioned to conduct an objective evaluation.
 In addition, through their questions, a consultant may expose blind spots in your thinking.

-When Should You Carry Out an Assessment?
+When Should You Carry Out a Feasibility Analysis?

 - Launching a new business – If you have an idea for a new business, figure out if it’s viable, before committing time and money.
 You should not launch the business without understanding the chances of success and the risks involved.